vinosubi/Java-Thread-Examples/ExecutorService.md

 -** shutdown() :** Initiates the shutdown so that previously submitted tasks are executed, but no new task will be accepted.
 Invocation has no additional effect if already shut down.
 - **shutdownNow() :** Attempts to stop all actively executing tasks, halts the processing of waiting tasks, and returns a list of the tasks that were awaiting execution.

-### Example 1: Using ExecutorService to Execute a Runnable
+### Example 1 Execute Method : Using ExecutorService to Execute a Runnable

 ```java